 - If you are staying in hostels, It’s one of the easiest places to make friends

 - When doing tours and excursions, don’t hide away, talk to people

 - Put yourself out there to make friends

 - Say yes not no – when somebody asked if you want to grab a drink, get some food, watch a movie, do a tour, take a walk, say yes – what the worst that can happen?

-- Join in social gatherings – your hostel might hold an event, or have a bbq night, pub crawls, couchsurfing event, check for local facebook groups they might organise get togethers,
+- Get involved with social gatherings – your hostel might hold an event, or have a BBQ night, pub crawls

 Different types of solo travel friends you’ll make

-You’ve seen how to make friends solo traveling, you’ve seen where you can make friends solo traveling and you’ve seen the different levels of solo travel friends you can make but what types of backpacker friends or travel friends might you make?
+You’ve seen how to make friends solo traveling, you’ve seen where you can make friends solo traveling and you’ve seen the different levels of solo travel friends you can make but what about the different types of solo travel friends or travel friends might you make?